Summer 2014: Monday, July 28 – Sunday, August 3

 Spend seven days beside the sea studying Book Arts!
-The beautiful Stone House in Freeport, Maine will be the setting for a series of Book Arts related workshops, filled with a wide range of topics including monotype prints, book binding, inventive fold books, book design, calligraphy, sewing, and narratives.
+The beautiful Stone House in Freeport, Maine will be the setting for a series of Book Arts related workshops, filled with a wide range of topics including popups, water-based silk-screening, accordion folds, print sketching and reduction linocuts, book binding, and poetry.

-Delicious lunches will be served throughout the program.
+Delicious lunches will be served each day of the program.

 The Book Arts program comes to a conclusion in September with a final lecture and panel discussion followed by the exhibition reception.

-All Book Arts Program participants are invited to participate (those taking the course for credit are expected to participate) in the Book Arts exhibit at Special Collections on the 6th floor of the Glickman Family Library, which will run for 6 weeks in September, 2013.
+All Book Arts Program participants are invited to participate (those taking the course for academic credit are expected to participate) in the Book Arts exhibit at Special Collections on the 6th floor of the Glickman Family Library, which will run for 6 weeks starting in September, 2014.